snipe/snipe-it/README.md

 Many thanks to the [Laravel 4 starter site](https://github.com/brunogaspar/laravel4-starter-kit) for a quick start.

 This isn't actually ready for anyone to use yet, as I'm still working out some of the basic functionality.
-Feel free to check out the [Snipe IT Trello board here](https://trello.com/b/WwZm4pwv/snipe-it) to check on progress.
+Feel free to check out the [GitHub Issues for this project](https://github.com/snipe/snipe-it/issues) to check on progress, open a bug report, or see what open issues you can help with.

 -----